EoghannIrving/mindloom/README.md

 - Provide a `/projects` API endpoint with optional filters for status, area and effort.
 - Trigger project parsing via the `/parse-projects` API endpoint or the web interface.
 - Save tasks via the `/save-tasks` API endpoint or the web interface.
+- Render prompt templates via the `/render-prompt` API or the web interface.
 - Containerized setup using Docker and docker-compose.

 ## Setup